iAmithKumar/My_Medical_Assistant/README.md

 # MY MEDICAL ASSISTANT

-A Flutter application developed with an idea to help the users with their day to day medical needs through a mobile app.
+A mobile application developed with an idea to help the users with their day to day medical needs through a mobile app.
+It is a cross platform mobile application built using Flutter SDK.

 # Application
 Useful in storing the medical prescriptions given by doctors for future use(mainly for aged people).